CS2103JAN2017-T16-B1/main/docs/AboutUs.md

 **Components in charge of**: Model

-**Aspects/tools in charge of**: Find Command, Sorting/Filtering, Map Command
+**Aspects/tools in charge of**: Scheduling and tracking, Documentation,

 **Features implemented**:
-* "Power search" for tasks
-* Automated sorting of tasks:

 **Other major contribution**: